Racehorse injuries: Maintenance

 Current evidence indicates that consistency of each surface and limited variability among surfaces seen by each horse are more important than the exact values of each property.
 Consistency allows for the horse to adapt through training.
 Weather and the amount of traffic on a track make consistent surfaces difficult.
-One of the biggest challenges with a dirt track is that a dirt track can be designed for a particular moisture content, but you not for all moisture contents.
+One of the biggest challenges with a dirt track is that a dirt track can be designed for a particular moisture content, but not for all moisture contents.
 In the case of synthetic tracks, wax and polymers used in them will change over time, as will the length of the fibers as they break down from use.
 The sand in various areas of the track also wears differently.
 The oils in synthetic tracks also tend to seep into the base of the surface over time, which may explain why some synthetic tracks have not performed as well in their third or fourth years as they did in their first years.
 The Racing Surfaces Testing Laboratory is working to collect data from racetracks and correlate it with injury rates.
 Such information will allow track maintenance personnel to make the best decisions for any variable.